 My door makes a lot of noise.
 Should I be concerned?

 In most cases the squeaky noise is caused when older spring coils rub against one another.
 This isn't a safety concern and can be corrected with a spray on lubricant or by running a thin bead of motor oil across the top of each spring.
-If that doesn't quiet the door, then it is best to error on the side of caution and call our service department for service and adjustment of your door.
+It is best to error on the side of caution and call our service department for service and adjustment of your door.

 Do you take credit cards or checks?